spdk/spdk/doc/jsonrpc.md

 SPDK implements a [JSON-RPC 2.0](http://www.jsonrpc.org/specification) server to allow external management tools to dynamically configure SPDK components.

+## Parameters

+Most of the commands can take parameters.
+If present, parameter is validated against its domain.
+If this check fail whole command will fail with response error code set to -32602 and error message "Invalid parameters".

+### Required parameters

+These parameters are mandatory.
+If any required parameter is missing RPC command will fail with response code -32602.

+### Optional parameters

+Those parameters might be omitted.
+If an optional parameter is present it must be valid otherwise command will fail with response code set to -32602.

+## Error response message

+Each error response will contain proper message.
+As much as possible those messages should indicate what went wrong with current command.
+There is ongoing effort to customize those mssages but some RPC methods just return "Invalid parameters" as message body for any kind of error.

 # App Framework {#jsonrpc_components_app}

 ## kill_instance {#rpc_kill_instance}